artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 ==> finished: 523 packages removed (disk space saved: 1.75 GiB)
 ```

+The systemd journal can grow up to 4 GiB.
+If you don't need all those logs, you can [cap it to a lower value](https://wiki.archlinux.org/index.php/Systemd#Journal_size_limit).

 I had Docker for a while and later decided to uninstall it.
 Deleting `/var/lib/docker` freed up 8.1 GB.

 ## Increasing the file watch limit